tips for pearls

 Natural pearls.

-Pearls are hard shiny objects produced inside the soft tissue of living shelled mollusks.
+Pearls are complex, shiny objects produced inside the soft tissue of living shelled mollusks.
 Just like the shell of a mollusk, a pearl is composed of calcium carbonate.
 The perfect pearl is round and smooth, but many other shapes can occur, called baroque pearls.

 Check to see our article about women’s necklaces